 The buyer’s journey is, in essence, a process consisting of the following three phases: awareness, consideration, and decision.
 Your clinic or spa needs to develop specially formulated content and marketing to target each of the three stages in the buyer's journey.
 Here, we will unpack the three phases in detail, and outline the ways in which you can target the buyer, while maximizing your own opportunities.

 The buyer develops awareness that they have a problem.
 He or she identifies a cosmetic or aesthetic issue that they want to resolve, and they then determine how to prioritize this challenge or goal in terms of their time and finances.
 To comprehend this stage from the perspective of an aesthetic consumer, you may wish to ask yourself:

 - What language does the buyer use to identify and describe this issue?
 Understanding the buyer’s persona is vital, as it means you can create and optimize content with keywords that resonate with the buyer.

 - How does the buyer go about researching or informing him or herself on this issue and how to solve it?
 Online sources?
 Social Media?
 What websites/forums?

 - What are the consequences of inaction on the part of the buyer?

-- What misconceptions may buyers have about this issue?
+- What misconceptions might buyers have about this issue?

 - How does the buyer decide how to prioritize the issue?